Founder and Executive Director

 Director of Administration

-I started at OCF as a part time administrative assistant, to help with the operations aspects of running OCF, not knowing much about oral cancer.
-I don’t have a direct connection to oral cancer, but I have read the many postings in the forum and have been inspired and motivated by the inner strengths of both patients and families.
+I started at OCF as an administrative assistant, to help with the operations aspects of running OCF, not knowing much about oral cancer.
+I don’t have a direct connection to the disease, but I have read the many postings in the forum, interact with patients and family members daily, and have been inspired and motivated by the inner strengths of both patients and their families.